Your Child's Vaccines: Measles, Mumps & Rubella (MMR)

 Why Is MMR Recommended?

 Measles, mumps, and rubella are infections that can lead to serious illness.
-More than 95% of children who get the MMR vaccine will be protected from the three diseases throughout their lives.
+Most children who get the MMR vaccine will be protected from the three diseases throughout their lives.

 Possible Risks of the MMR Vaccine